Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/data_manipulation_bot.rst

 - Dropping tables
 - Deleting records
 - Modifying data

 On a database server by abusing an application's trusted database connectivity.

+The bot performs attacks in the following stages to simulate the real pattern of an attack:

+- Logon - *The bot gains access to the node.*
+- Port Scan - *The bot finds accessible database servers on the network.*
+- Attacking - *The bot delivers the payload to the discovered database servers.*

+Each of these stages has a random, configurable probability of succeeding.
+The bot can also be configured to repeat the attack once complete.

 Usage
 -----

 - Create an instance and call ``configure`` to set:
     - Target database server IP
     - Database password (if needed)
     - SQL statement payload
+    - Probabilities for succeeding each of the above attack stages
 - Call ``run`` to connect and execute the statement.

 The bot handles connecting, executing the statement, and disconnecting.